 Employees and performers who file grievances can:

-- Reach out to their direct supervisor, Creative Director (Guy Woolf) or Executive Director (Katy Beechey)
+- Reach out to their direct supervisor (for example the director of a play), Producer (Frankie Parham) or Executive Director (Katy Beechey)

 - File a grievance form explaining the situation in detail